nemnesia/symbol-bootstrap/docs/run.md

 FLAGS
   -b, --build
-      If provided, docker-compose will run with -b (--build)
+      If provided, docker compose will run with -b (--build)

   -d, --detached
-      If provided, docker-compose will run with -d (--detached) and this command will wait unit server is running before returning
+      If provided, docker compose will run with -d (--detached) and this command will wait unit server is running before returning

   -h, --help